Open the driver’s side door and the relationship between this Captur and the Clio is immediately recognisable.

 The amount of cabin space in the Captur remains some distance off the class leaders.
 Our tape measure revealed that the smaller Clio offers 40mm more maximum head room than its larger sibling, although neither feels under-provisioned for it.

-Yet in the Techno trim, which didn’t feature a sunroof, that lack of head space was still prevalent, mainly due to the seats not allowing a low enough seating position for our six-foot tester.
+Yet in our Techno car, which didn’t feature a sunroof, that lack of head space was still prevalent, mainly due to the seats not allowing a low enough seating position for our six-foot tester.
 During normal situations, this didn’t translate into any major issues, except that some traffic lights can be obscured.

 Still, there are at least plenty of useful storage bins and trays dotted around the place.
 The facelifted car’s upgraded multi-layered console that protrudes from the dash is particularly useful, offering a wireless charging pad and lots of space to stash wallets, phones and keys.

-Boot space, meanwhile, stands at an impressive 484 litres with the back seats in their rearmost position; 616 litres when they are slid forward; and 1275 litres when folded flat.
+Boot space for the non-hybrid stands at an impressive 484 litres with the back seats in their rearmost position; 616 litres when they are slid forward; and 1275 litres when folded flat.